 Powell Bill funds are classified as restricted cash because they can be expended only for the purposes of maintaining, repairing, constructing, reconstructing or widening of local streets per G.S.136-41.1 through 136-41.4.
 Money pursuant to loan requirements are classified as restricted because of the requirements set forth by the USDA in the loan contract.
+Customer deposits held by the Town before any services are supplied are restricted to the service for which the deposit was collected.

 Town of Pinebluff Restricted Cash

 Governmental Activities

 General Fund

-Streets \$ 72,801
+Streets \$ 116,630

 Pursuant to Loan Requirements 58,392

-Total Governmental Activities 131,193
+Total Governmental Activities · 175,022

+Business-type Activities

+Water and Sewer Fund

+Customer Deposits 80,037

-Total Restricted Cash \$ 131,193
+Total Restricted Cash \$ 255,059